acmucsd/contribution-templates/README.md

 ACM uses the Contributor Covenant as a Code of Conduct for all discussions and comments within the repositories.

+The Code of Conduct must be the same across all ACM-affiliated projects. `deploy_templates.sh` will automatically add this file as well to a new repo.

 ## Contribution Guidelines